kafeijao/Kafe_CVR_Mods/OSC/README.md

 ### OSC Props Availability

 This address will be called every time a prop has their availability changed.
-What what I mean by availability is where you are able to control or not this prop.
+What I mean by availability is where you are able to control or not this prop.
 The props become available when no remote player is *grabbing*, *telegrabbing*, nor has it *attached* to themselves.
-Also this **only** affects props spawned by yourself!
+Also, this **only** affects props spawned by yourself!

-The only exception is it will say it is available but you won't be able to set the location if you (the local player) is *grabbing*, *telegrabbing*, or has it *attached*.
+The only exception is it will say it is available, but you won't be able to set the location if you (the local player) is *grabbing*, *telegrabbing*, or has it *attached*.

 Obviously this is an address set by the game, so you can't send osc messages to try to change it.